 Texts are not untouchable objects.
-They are living sites of interpretation, conflict, inheritance, and revision.
+They are the places where authority, fear, inheritance, and revision become visible enough to contest.

 Interpretive Procedure